robert-pierce/github_mock_event_emitter/README.md

 ***
 ## Running
-This service is intended to be run in conjunction with the [github-scoring-service](https://github.com/robert-pierce/github_scoring_service).
-See the documentation for the [github-scoring-service](https://github.com/robert-pierce/github_scoring_service) for more information on running the service in this fashion.
+This service is intended to be run in conjunction with the [Github Scoring Service](https://github.com/robert-pierce/github_scoring_service).
+See the documentation for the [Github Scoring Service](https://github.com/robert-pierce/github_scoring_service) for more information on running the service in this fashion.

 ***
 If you would like to compile this source code directly then you will need [Leiningen][] 2.0.0 or above installed.